Kindergarten Registration

 • Adaptive Behavior

-• Online registration for all students seeking entrance into Kindergarten for the fall of 2024 will open January 8, 2024
+• Online registration for all students seeking entrance into Kindergarten for the fall of the coming year will open in January.

 • Requests for consideration for early entry will be made through a special section of the regular online registration; no other action needs to be taken at this time

-• Any student seeking Kindergarten entrance for the fall of 2024 must be registered by February 1 in order for your home elementary school to schedule your child’s screening appointment
+• Any student seeking Kindergarten entrance for the coming year must be registered by February 1 in order for your home elementary school to schedule your child’s screening appointment

 • Screening will take place between February 5th and 15th at the home elementary school